 Where do you see yourself working in 3 to 5 years?
 What do you hope to achieve in your career in the long-term?
-What would help you t gain more clarity in your career plans?
-This will help your supervisor understand and support your current plans. to
+What would help you to gain more clarity in your career plans?
+This will help your supervisor understand and support your current plans.

-RESEARCH AND TRAINING OBJECTIVES FOR THE COMING YEAR
+RESEARCH AND TRAINING OBJECTIVES FOR THE COMING YEAR (TO BE COMPLETED WITH YOUR SUPERVISOR)